 “The only thing that is constant is change”

-The US stock market, as measured by the S&P 500 Index (S&P – see the chart below), finished the month of May +5.20% above the BLUE LINE, compared to -1.00% below the BLUE LINE at the end of May.
-We continue to categorize the primary trend as Neutral.
+The US stock market, as measured by the S&P 500 Index (S&P, see the chart below), finished the month of October up 4.91% above the BLUE LINE, 0.36% higher compared to the end of September.
+We cautiously categorize the primary trend as Positive due to recent price behavior.

 As a quick reminder to our readers, we monitor the relationship between price and the BLUE LINE over time to help identify which stock markets worldwide are experiencing rising primary trends, sideways primary trends, and declining primary trends.
 We prefer to invest in those markets experiencing rising or sideways primary trends, while avoiding those markets experiencing declining primary trends.
 The BLUE LINE helps us identify these trends – and when changes may be taking place between them.